Ayyaaz0/Linear-Algebra-Utilities-C/README.md

-A project developed for the ELEC2645 module.
-It's a functional linear algebra library.
-Can calculate addition, multiplication, subtraction, transpose and find determinants of 10x10 matrices.
+A project developed as a functional linear algebra library.
+Can calculate addition, multiplication, subtraction, transpose and find determinants of NxN matrices.